rajeswarandhandapani/baas-bank-ui/PRD.md

 - The Angular app is configured to handle the Keycloak login redirect at `/auth/callback`, where the authorization code is exchanged for tokens and securely stored.
 - All login and registration flows are fully compliant with the copilot-instructions.md: no custom forms, only Keycloak-managed authentication.
 - No errors in WelcomeComponent; all authentication logic is now consistent and maintainable.

+## 2025-06-03: Dashboard Component Implementation
+- Created a Dashboard component as the post-login landing page for authenticated users.
+- Updated the auth-callback component to redirect users to the dashboard after successful login.
+- Added proper route configuration for the dashboard with fallback routes for error handling.
+- Dashboard includes placeholder sections for Accounts, Payments, and Transactions to be implemented in future steps.
+- Fixed routing issues to ensure seamless navigation after authentication.